samsonmarikwa/liri-node-app/README.md

 # Setup

-To execute liri on your computer, follow the following procedure
+To execute liri on your computer, follow the procedure below

 1.  git clone https://github.com/samsonmarikwa/liri-node-app to your computer.